pymupdf/PyMuPDF/docs/document.rst

       :arg int to: the page number in front of which to insert the moved page.
 The default moves **after** the last page.

+    .. method:: need_appearances(value=None)

+      *(New in v1.17.4)*

+      PDF only: Get or set the */NeedAppearances* property of Form PDFs.
+Quote: *"(Optional) A flag specifying whether to construct appearance streams and appearance dictionaries for all widget annotations in the document ...
+Default value: false."* This may help controlling the behavior of some readers / viewers.

+      :arg bool value: set the property to this value.
+If omitted or *None*, inquire the current value.

+      :rtype: bool
+      :returns:
+         * None: not a Form PDF or property not defined.
+         * True / False: the value of the property (either just set or existing for inquiries).

+         Once set, the property cannot be removed again (which is no problem).

     .. method:: getSigFlags()

       PDF only: Return whether the document contains signature fields.
-This is an optional PDF property: if not present, no conclusions can be drawn, because the PDF creator may just not have bothered to use it.
+This is an optional PDF property: if not present (return value -1), no conclusions can be drawn -- the PDF creator may just not have bothered to use it.

       :rtype: int
       :returns: